Manage Threat Detection Rules

 • Search: Click the magnifying glass if the Search field is not automatically opened.
 Search by words in the rule name.

-• Published by: Remember that default (Falco) rules appear as Published by: Sysdig ; user-created rules show as Published by: Secure UI.
-See also: Edit a Rule.
+• Published by: Default (Falco) rules appear as Published by: Sysdig ; user-created rules show as Published by: Secure UI.

-• Last Updated: Sort by the date the rule was added/updated.
-Note that badges highlight rules that were added or changed in the past 7 days.
+• Last Updated: Sort by the date the rule was added or updated.
+Badges highlight rules that were added or changed in the past seven days.

 • Usage: Shows the number of policies where the rule is used, and whether the policies are enabled.
 Click the rule to see the policy names in the Rule Detail panel.